 AMP analytics allows you to send events back to your server based on triggers configured by you.
 We have written an analytics integration guide to get you started.

-If you simply need to add a tracking pixel with dynamic parameters to your tracking URL, check out
+If you only need to add a tracking pixel with dynamic parameters to your tracking URL, check out

 amp-pixel.
 Be sure to document usage on your support pages for developers that may want to use your technology with AMP.

-amp-call-tracking extension.
-This extension dynamically replaces a phone number in a hyperlink to enable call tracking, by executing a CORS request to substitute the number.
+amp-call-tracking.
+This component dynamically replaces a phone number in a hyperlink to enable call tracking, by executing a CORS request to substitute the number.